 Are you on top of your routine schedule?
 Or does your routine schedule topple you?
-Whatever your answer, the longer you stay in the work cycle without a break, the more you deaden your sense of self and spirit.
+The longer you stay in the work cycle without a break, the more you deaden your sense of self and spirit.
 The miracle antidote?
 A restorative vacation to break out from the rat wheel of routine for a while.

-However, the prospect of actually getting away from the daily grind for a few weeks seems a bit out of bounds for you.
-Your office colleagues turn to you too much.
-Your clients annoyingly touch base with you every day.
-Your tasks are stacking up high and you just can’t seem to keep up without working a weekend here and there.
+However, the prospect of actually getting away from the daily grind seems a bit out of bounds for you.
+Office colleagues turn to you too much.
+Clients annoyingly touch base with you every day.
+Tasks are stacking up high and you just can’t seem to keep up without working a weekend here and there.
 Your spouse is upset with you and is clamoring for a vacation.
 However, contrary to his wishes, you’re quickly turning into a workaholic.

 Consider and ponder the following reasons why a restorative vacation is good for your body, mind and spirit; why dropping work and actually tapping into your vacation days is not only a splendid idea, but absolutely vital if you want to live a happier life of meaning.

 A simple, weekend getaway can be more restorative than a long, well-planned, expensive trip.
 However, the decision to escape your town on a weekend may require overcoming a mental obstacle, which can be tough to jump over in some cases.
 It all comes down to how you estimate the value of taking a weekend jaunt.
 Sometimes, whether you’re a recovering addict scared of breaking a home life routine, or a resolute workaholic clinging to work, embracing the idea of vacationing in the first place may require some getting used to.